Design streamlined tools and seamless experiences using participatory methods that solve complex problems impacting our society.

 Many of the participatory methods I developed as part of my dissertation research have become the foundation for the work I do today, now expanded to include stakeholders on cross-functional teams.
 Recently I have been creating UX "boundary objects," helping form shared mental models that make it easier to collaborate and build better products.

-My husband and I have four fur babies (chinchillas): Little Miss Muffin, Mr. Bobo Snuggle Biscut, Mr. Nugget, and My Little Mochi.
-In my spare time I love making kimchi, baking soufflés, snapping photos, and gardening indoors.
+In my spare time I love making kimchi, baking soufflés, snapping photos, running, and gardening.
 On occassion, I also enjoy improving myself through reading, meditating, and becoming more minimalist.
 Sci-fi, supernatural horror, and thriller series draw me in.
 Fringe, Black Mirror, Battlestar Galactica, Lost in Space, and the Chilling Adventures of Sabrina top my list.
 Japanese animation has long been a favorite genre of mine, particularly psychological thrillers, fantasy, and action.
 A few of my favorites include Mushishi, Death Note, Monster, Full Metal Alchemist, and Tekkonkinkreet.